 Design temporal patterns (rainfall hyetographs) were provided by NRC for design modelling.
-These were developed by HIRDS and subsequently reviewed as part of a project undertaken by Macky & Shamseldin (2020).
+These were developed as part of a previous project undertaken by Macky & Shamseldin (2020).
 The project aimed to provide multiple design hyetographs and a better representation of rainfall variability across the Northland region, replacing the single set of design hyetographs previously developed.

 The HIRDS design temporal pattern is recommended for design modelling of Northland catchments.
-Hence, the design hyetographs for the rainfall gauges were developed using the rainfall IFD data at available rainfall gauges for the catchment.
-Although a 12-hour hyetograph is suitable for design modelling for most Northland catchments as suggested, a range of durations were selected; including 1-hour, 6-hour, 12-hour and 24-hour for each of the following AEPs 10%, 2% and 1% AEP to ensure that the event critical duration was identified across the catchment.
-The shorter durations were critical in the upper parts of the catchment, while the longer 24-hour durations were critical in the lower catchment, where flood volumes can be critical factor in generating peak flood levels.
+Hence, the design hyetographs for the rainfall gauges were developed using the rainfall IDF data at available rainfall gauges for the catchment.
+Although a 12-hour hyetograph is suitable for design modelling for most Northland catchments as suggested, a range of durations were selected; including 1-hour, 6-hour, 12-hour and 24-hour for each of the following AEPs: 10%, 2% and 1% AEP to ensure that the event critical duration was identified across the catchment.
+The shorter durations were critical in the upper parts of the catchment, while the longer 24-hour durations were critical in the lower catchment, where flood volumes are generally the predominant factor in generating peak flood levels.

 Table 3-2 summarises the 1% AEP rainfall depth (based on IDF from HIRDSV4) for different event durations at each rainfall gauge and Figure 3-2 shows the design cumulative rainfall across the different gauges for the 12-hour duration event.
-Considering a single temporal pattern is assigned (i.e. HIRDS hyetograph), the proportional amount of rainfall applied through time in a design event is generally consistent (as shown in Figure 3-2) across the catchment area.
+Considering a single temporal pattern is assigned (i.e. HIRDS hyetograph), the proportional amount of rainfall applied through time for a given duration (e.g., 6-hour) is generally consistent (as shown in Figure 3-2) across the catchment area.